Pomax/filebrowser_s3/README.md

 ## Variables documentation

-When using the s3 storage class, the variables required to be set are:
+When using the s3 storage class, required setting variables are:

 - `DEFAULT_FILE_STORAGE`- This must be `filebrowser_s3.storage.S3MediaStorage` for obvious reasons.
 - `AWS_ACCESS_KEY_ID` - Your AWS access key.